pyxem/diffsims/CONTRIBUTING.rst

 Get the style right
 -------------------

-pyXem follows the Style Guide for Python Code - these are just some rules for consistency that you can read all about in the `Python Style Guide
+diffsims follows the Style Guide for Python Code - these are just some rules for consistency that you can read all about in the `Python Style Guide
 <https://www.python.org/dev/peps/pep-0008/>`_.

 To enforce this, we require that the following auto correction is applied at the end of pull request.
-The simplest option is to run (from the home directory of pyxem)
+The simplest option is to run (from the home directory of diffsims)

-Note that if you have recently run tests locally you may have a test generated file pyxem/file_01.pickle on your machine, which should be deleted prior to running the following code.
+Note that if you have recently run tests locally you may have a test generated file diffsims/file_01.pickle on your machine, which should be deleted prior to running the following code.

 Linux: